City of Damnation: Plot

-Jang Choon-dong is a traffic officer who aspires to become a homicide detective.
-After being noticed by his superiors, Choon-dong is assigned to go undercover to infiltrate a gangster network headed by Yang Kwang-seob.
-Meanwhile, Lee Joong-dae (Jung Woong-in), a member of Kwang-seob's gang, goes undercover himself by joining the police force.
-Joong-dae tries hard to gain favour with his squad leader and bureau director in an effort to expose Choon-dong's identity, but falls in love with a colleague, Cha Se-rin.
+Jang Chun-dong is a traffic officer who aspires to become a homicide detective.
+After being noticed by his superiors, Chun-dong is assigned to go undercover to infiltrate a gangster network headed by Yang Kwang-seob.
+Meanwhile, Lee Jung-dae (Jung Woong-in), a member of Kwang-seob's gang, goes undercover himself by joining the police force.
+Jung-dae tries hard to gain favour with his squad leader and bureau director in an effort to expose Chun-dong's identity, but falls in love with a colleague, Cha Se-rin.